2,5-Dimethoxy-4-bromoamphetamine: Pharmacodynamics

 DOB is a serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptor agonist.
 Its psychedelic effects are mediated by its agonistic properties at the 5-HT_{2A} receptor.
 Due to its selectivity, DOB is often used in scientific research when studying the 5-HT_{2} receptor subfamily.

 It is a very weak agonist of the human trace amine-associated receptor 1 (TAAR1) and a weak agonist of the rhesus monkey TAAR1.
 In contrast to the serotonin releasing agent MDMA, DOB does not produce protein kinase C (PKC) activation in the brains of rodents in vivo.
 The PKC activation by MDMA appears to be dependent on uptake by the serotonin transporter (SERT).

 DOB has been found to reduce aggression in rats.

 DOB is one of the most potent compounds in PiHKAL; while the active dose is similar to that of DOI, another psychedelic amphetamine, DOB has been shown to have a higher efficacy in triggering downstream effects mediated by serotonin 5-HT_{2} receptors.

 Chemistry

 Tabs of DOB, confiscated by police in Concord, California in 2006.

 The full name of the chemical is 2,5-dimethoxy-4-bromoamphetamine.
 DOB has a stereocenter and R-(−)-DOB is the eutomer.
 This is an important finding as it is suggestive that it is targeting different receptors relative to most other phenethylamines (e.g. MDMA) where the R-isomer serves as the distomer.

+Synthesis

+The chemical synthesis of DOB has been described.

+Analogues

 Omission of the amphetamine related α-methyl leads to 2C-B, a compound that possesses a lower affinity for the 5-HT2A receptor and is a weaker receptor agonist.
-Other analogues of DOB include 4C-B, Bromo-DragonFLY, DOB-FLY, and 25B-NBOMe, among others.
+Other analogues of DOB include 4C-B, Bromo-DragonFLY, DOB-FLY, DOB-5-hemiFLY, and 25B-NBOMe, among others.